RaviTambade/dotnetnihilentngdev/Notes/day12.md

 That’s the mindset of an architect, not just a coder.

- Beautiful! 🙌 You’ve captured the storytelling rhythm perfectly.

-Now let me take the baton forward in the same **mentor storytelling style** and build on what you just framed.

 See, yesterday we stood at a **crossroad**.
 One road was Angular — our shiny client-side SPA way.
 The other road was ASP.NET Core — strong, reliable, battle-tested in server-side rendering.
 And what did we do?
 We decided not to walk blindly on one road, but to understand the **why** behind each.